Dr. Michael Fung-Kee-Fung – Co-Lead, THTEX

 Dr. Fung-Kee-Fung practices in Ottawa and has a wife and 4 children.
 He enjoys most recreational pursuits, but in particular, he plays tennis infrequently, attempts yoga sporadically, and golf’s with a handicap not worth mentioning.

-Wojtek Michalowski – Co-Director, THTEX
+Wojtek Michalowski – Co-Lead, THTEX

-Wojtek Michalowski is the Vice Dean of Research and professor of health informatics at the Telfer School of Management.
+Wojtek Michalowski is the former Vice Dean of Research and a full professor of health informatics at the Telfer School of Management.
 He holds a University Research Chair in Health Informatics and Decision Support at Telfer.
 He is a founding member of the Decision Analysis Lab (DAL) and adjunct research professor in the Eric Sprott School of Business, Carleton University.
 During the 1997/98 academic year, he was the senior research scholar at the International Institute for Applied Systems Analysis.

 Dr. Michalowski received the Polish State Professorship in 2013.
 This is the highest academic title in Poland and it’s given upon the recommendation of the Polish Academy of Sciences for research accomplishments recognized internationally.
 He is member of several editorial boards and for a number of years he was a chair of the Awards Committee of the International Society on Multiple Criteria Decision Making.
 Wojtek’s research interests include decision analysis, multiple objective linear programming, medical decision making, health care management, ontological modeling and rough sets theory.
 He has written over sixty refereed papers and has published articles in some thirty journals, including Management Science, Naval Research Logistics, Operations Research, Journal of Optimization Theory and Applications, IEEE Systems,Man and Cybernetics, IEEE Expert, Decision Support Systems and Electronic Commerce, European Journal of Operational Research, and Methods of Information in Medicine.
 Currently, Wojtek is the Principal Investigator of an NSERC-funded research program aiming at developing clinical triage support systems for cross-platform applications, including mobile devices.
 To learn more about this research program, visit www.mobiledss.uOttawa.ca.